FlavioMili/LupusInTabula/README.md

 Join the Game: Players join by typing `/join`.

-Game starts: after TEMPO_ATTESA_INIZIO seconds the last player who wrote `/join` or after someone wrote `/startgame` to force the start
+Game starts: if there are enough players, after TEMPO_ATTESA_INIZIO seconds the last player who wrote `/join` joined or after someone wrote `/startgame` to force the start

 Night Phase: All special roles can perform their night actions